The Hidden Crisis: Why Hearing Protection is the Most Important Investment for Military, Law Enforcement, and Industrial Professionals

 Disability Rankings:

-- Tinnitus is the #1 most claimed VA disability condition [4]
+• Tinnitus is the #1 most claimed VA disability condition, according to the Hearing Health Foundation

 Affected Veterans:

-- In 2020, more than 1.3 million veterans were receiving disability compensation for hearing loss and more than 2.3 million for tinnitus [6]
+• In 2020, more than 1.3 million veterans were receiving disability compensation for hearing loss and more than 2.3 million for tinnitus, according to the U.S. Department of Veterans Affairs

 Prevalence Among All Service Eras: